Emmotes/IC_Addons/IC_Addons/IC_ClaimDailyPlatinum_Extra/README.md

 The fourth section determines whether the script will try to claim the rewards for any completed guide quests.

 The timer for it is initialised to check 4 minutes after starting the Gem Farm script - and it will check again every 8 hours ± 30 minutes.

-> [!NOTE]
-> The amount of unclaimed guide quests can be memory read - and will be every minute.
-If it memory reads an unclaimed guide quest - it will claim it immediately - no matter how much time is left on the normal check.
+However there is also a memory read to see if there are any unclaimed Guide Quests and it will immediately claim them if this is found to be true - regardless of the check timer.

 This setting is on by default.